 The Tyne and Wear-born actor graduated with an HND in Drama, Applied Theatre and Education in 2010 and has been honing his talent ever since.
 His early credits were predominantly for the stage before he made his television debut in the multi BAFTA-nominated CBBC series Wolfblood in 2016.
 That same year, he landed a small but memorable part as a kind hearted security guard in Ken Loach’s hard-hitting social drama I, Daniel Blake, which won Outstanding British Film at the 2017 BAFTA Film Awards.
 Micky was again called to play a role in Loach’s follow up Sorry We Missed You (2019) which also received a BAFTA nomination.
 Micky returns to our screens this year as John Paul Tullman in ITV’s Vera.

 To help disadvantaged communities discover the power of theatre, Micky co-founded Blowin’ A Hooley Theatre, a company dedicated to making theatre more accessible in deprived areas, showcasing authentic stories to typically non-theatre goers.
-He is currently in pre-production on an original play, Notice To Move, and is co-producing four short plays by local writers in a celebration of North East talent.
-Both productions will be touring in 2020.
+He is currently in pre-production on an original play, Notice to Move, and is co-producing four short plays by local writers in a celebration of North East talent.
+Both productions will be touring in 2021-2022.